NIOSH-Approved Spirometry Training

 In the classes, Dr. Townsend draws on her extensive experience and in-depth knowledge of various spirometers, acquired through on-going consulting with a variety of clients.
 As she helps clients solve their spirometry problems and identify optimal spirometer configurations, Dr. Townsend obtains new information to share with her students, enabling them to work more effectively with their own equipment and to optimize their spirometry testing skills.

 Over half of the class time is devoted to supervised student practice of the techniques that are presented.
 Individual attention is ensured by maintaining the student/instructor ratio at 6:1 or better.
 All lectures are given by Dr. Mary Townsend; all practice session assistants are NIOSH-approved and have extensive spirometry experience.
-The course is co-provided by UPMC Work Partners.

 Class size is restricted to 24 or fewer students, to maximize student-faculty interaction and to keep the atmosphere informal and conducive to learning.
 Topics and presentation styles are varied to keep students interested and involved.
 Breaks are frequent to help students concentrate and remain focussed.

 Practical and written examinations are given on the last half-day of the course, and a certificate is awarded if performance is satisfactory.
 NIOSH-Approved Course certificates remain active for 5 years.